Split Red Lentils (Masoor Dal)

 What is it?

-Dried brown lentils are edible seeds from the legume family and are the most widely eaten type of lentils that have a mild, earthy flavor.
+Dried red lentils are edible seeds from the legume family and are the most widely eaten type of lentils that have a mild, earthy flavor.
 Because they hold their shape well, they’re normally used in stews and a meat substitute in cooking.

 What makes it unique?